 - 1. Never try to handle a situation you feel is dangerous. - 2.
-Notify the Athens Tech Police Department at 706-355-5039 or 911 of the situation.
+Notify 911 and the Athens Tech Police Department 706-355-5182 of the situation.
 Clearly state that you need immediate assistance.
 Give your name, your location, and the area involved. - 3.
 Remain calm. - 4.
-Provide information about the status of the crime scene and/or perpetrator(s). - 5.
+Provide information about the status of the situation, crime scene and/or perpetrator(s). - 5.
 Listen to what the student is and/or individual is saying, and unusual behaviors(s). - 6.
 Listen for further instructions from police dispatch. - 7.
 DO NOT HANG UP THE PHONE until told to do so.